 Describe the value of cultivating compassionate awareness in clinical work with grieving clients; and

 Identify compassionate practices that will enhance clinical practice skills.

-Note: Completion of this program (total 3-hour activity, including approximately 2-hour recorded webinar and 1-hour reflection) and return of the Responsive Journal satisfies 1 Technique Module required for Certification in Grief Therapy as Meaning Reconstruction or 1 Orientation Module required for Certification in Grief Therapy for Non-Death Losses.
+Note: Completion of this program (total 3-hour activity, including approximately 2-hour recorded webinar and 1-hour reflection) and return of the Responsive Journal satisfies 1 Technique Module required for Certification in Grief Therapy as Meaning Reconstruction or Certification in Grief Therapy for Non-Death Losses.

 This program contains the following video segments: